jimcrayne/OldNorseHub/README.md

       |           |                                 |                                         |                       |
 ǫ     | /ɔ/       |  as in English hot,thought      |  [ǫl][ǫl] ‘ale’, [hǫll][hǫll] ‘hall’    |  O  / _co             | o;

-	Note: X-sampa-sim is useful for situations where it is convenient to use the IBus x-sampa-ipa input method, even though you are typing letters from the Old Norse Alphabet as opposed to IPA characters.

 [1]: http://en.wikipedia.org/wiki/International_Phonetic_Alphabet
 [vim]: http://www.vim.org